-The purpose of the Carroll University Honors Center is to consolidate under one roof (literally, in the recently refurbished A. Paul Jones Scholars Hall) six campus-wide programs that promote and support the academic and scholarly activity of students in all disciplines at the University.
+The purpose of the Carroll University Honors Center is to consolidate the six campus-wide programs that promote and support the academic and scholarly activity of students in all disciplines at the University.
+These programs include the Honors Program, the Pioneer Scholars Program, Celebrate Carroll, Phi Kappa Phi National Honor Society, the Student Scholarly Travel Program and the National Scholarships Program.

 Use the links below to find the information you'll need to begin your very own Pioneer journey.